tocttou/HNDN/README.md

 ##Download

+(Outdated version.
+Uses polling instead of websockets.
+Does't have auto-clear.)

 [HNDN on Chrome Web Store](https://chrome.google.com/webstore/detail/hndn/hkfhkpdkpjnbijpgfndjdghboghcplnc)

 If the extension does not run in the background automatically, Goto Settings-> Show advanced settings -> System -> Checkbox: "Continue running background apps when Google Chrome [or chromium] is closed."